Aviana/LunaUnitFrames/README.md

 # LunaUnitFrames
 Unit Frames for WoW Classic

--EXPERIMENTAL TBC SUPPORT-

-This is not finished yet.
-Nor is it tested in any way since i lack access to the beta.

 DO NOT USE THE GREEN CLONE OR DOWNLOAD BUTTON.
 GET THE NEWEST RELEASE FROM THE [RELEASE](https://github.com/Aviana/LunaUnitFrames/releases) PAGE.

 !!!ATTENTION!!!